olgapidruchna/tabu-course-scheduling/README.md

 ### Optimizing College Course Scheduling with Tabu Search Algorithm

-### Background
+### Overview

+#### What is it?

-The Tabu Search algorithm is a type of metaheuristic optimization algorithm created by Fred Glover in 1986.
+The tabu search (TS) algorithm is a type of metaheuristic optimization algorithm created by Fred Glover in 1986.
 It belongs to the field of local search algorithms.
 Unlike other algorithms, its design allows it to escape local optima by maintaining a memory structure, called a "tabu list," of recently visited solutions that it is not allowed to return to for a specified number of iterations.
 The origin of its name, "tabu," is a Tongan word that means things that cannot be touched because they are sacred.
 The TS algorithm was designed in a time where for an algorithm to be considered 'intelligent', it had to incorporate either 'adaptive memory' or 'responsive exploration' into it [CITE THIS PAPER](https://www.researchgate.net/publication/228346477_Tabu_Search).

 One strength of tabu search is its ability to escape local optima by 'tabu-ing' certain solutions to travel to.
 This allows the algorithm to explore worse solutions and not cycle back to previously visited solutions.
 Additionally, it is good not only in local search but global optimization as well, since the algorithm is built in a way to allow further exploration of both promising areas and new areas in the solution space.
 Tabu search is also flexible and can be easily adapted to various optimization problems.